 “I made your dinner,” mom gently called out to my father.

 Holding his right forearm he glanced at the table.
 With a look of disappointment he reluctantly took a seat.
 Gently he lifted his right arm and placed it on the table beside his plate.
 Mom closed the refrigerator door.
 It was an era when appliances lasted long enough to go out of style.
 Avocado green was all the rage in 1970’s kitchens.
 Releasing the push and seal top of the yellow Tupperware pitcher, mom filled our glasses.
 Unsweetened iced tea has always been somewhat of an abomination in the south but you learn to get used to it.

 As dad took his first bite, an unexpected look of gratitude appeared.
 To my surprise, he actually enjoyed the healthy meal.
 Not a word was spoken until the very last bite.
-Contently, he leaned back in his chair.
+Contently, he leaned back into his chair.
 The smile on his face told me all he was about to say.
 A sudden twitch shifted his head to the side.
-Opening his mouth, he attempted to speak.
-There was no sound.
+Opening his mouth, he attempted to speak but there was no sound.
 With a deep breath he attempted again.
 His silence was deafening.
-I could sense the fury within.
-His left fist pounded the table.
+I could sense the fury that was building within and then his left fist pounded the table.

 “Casie,” my mom called out.
 “The doctor said not to get worked up.
 It’s bad for your blood pressure.”
 Mom was always very soft spoken and naive; the complete opposite of my dad.
-He was always grumpy.
-My friends compared the two of them to Archie and Edith Bunker from All in the Family.
+He was always a grumpy bastard.
+My friends compared the two of them to Archie and Edith Bunker from TV’s All in the Family.
 To be honest, it was a fairly accurate depiction.